OpenDSA/OpenDSA/RST/source/Intro.rst

 such as the animation speed (usually used for things like the swap steps in the sorting algorithm visualizations), or whether the arrays show values or height bars.

+**Important Tip:** Math is rendered using the MathJAX library, which gives you a lot of options on how you can see things.
+Most importantly, if you right click on any math equation, you will get a context menu that include "Math Settings" with a sub-menu named "Zoom Trigger".
+Under that, you can set zoome to "hover" (among other options).
+From then on, when you use that browser on pages with MathJAX equations, hovering over the equation will make it larger.
+This can really help with reading some of the equations.